You may have seem TV commercials for the Cenegenics Medical Institute in Boston.

-I was given a free Body Composition DEXA Scan at Cenegenics Boston as compensation for writing this post.
+I received a Body Composition DEXA Scan at Cenegenics Boston as compensation for writing this review.

 Cenegenics has offered the DEXA Scan to their clients since 2011 and to the general public since 2015.
-When I wrote about body composition measurement in 2012, the scan was not available to the general public.
+In 2012 when I first wrote about body composition studies, no one in the Boston area offered the DEXA scan.

 Cenegenics Boston provides a single scan for $175, two for $300 and four for $500.
 If you get a 10 scan package the cost is $99 per scan.

 Why get a DEXA Body Composition Scan

 The DEXA Scan is performed using a GE Lunar Prodigy Advance.
 This machine exposes the body to 1/10 the x-ray radiation of a chest x-ray.
 So the exposure is minimal.

 DEXA Scan gives you the most precise information about your body fat, muscle, and bone composition, and lets you track changes in body composition over time.

 Fitness enthusiasts, athletes, and dieters often use body composition scans to get a baseline of where they are now, and to objectively measure their progress.